funsocietyirc/MrNodeBot/README.md

 -   A Seen/Last-seen command to track usage
 -   API Endpoints connected to Analytics
 -   Express/Pug Web Front end
+-   SocketIO connected to Express to deliver real time notifictions and bi-directional communication with the client

+## Debugging
+You will find various debugging flags inside the config file.
+These will granually conroll file based debugging options.
+This framework does take advantage of SocketIO and express, which both utilize the ``Debug`` module.
+If you would like to see very intricate debugging for both express and socketIO, start the bot with the following command ``DEBUG=* node index.js``.

 ## Unit Testing
 Unit testing is being introduced and has a long way to go to catch up.
 To run available tests ```npm test```